F5Networks/f5-telemetry-streaming/docs/userguide/about-telemetry.rst

 System Poller
 `````````````
-The next lines of the declaration sets the System Poller, which Polls a system, such as BIG-IP on a configurable interval for information such as device statistics, virtual server statistics, pool statistics, individual pool member statistics, and more.
+The next lines of the declaration sets the System Poller, which Polls a system, such as BIG-IP, on a configurable interval for information such as device statistics, virtual server statistics, pool statistics, individual pool member statistics, and more.

 .. code-block:: javascript
    :linenos: